Ruminal acidosis is a common disease among cattle and dairy cows. Find out what the symptoms and treatments are.

 According to the french meteorological Service “Météo France”, summer temperatures will rise by around 1°C to 2°C by 2040/2060 and the phenomenon will become more pronounced at the end of our century.
 The herds are growing, producing more and more heat inside the building as well.
 (CNIEL 2019).

 Climate predictions for the coming years make it likely that the frequency of heat stress duration will increase.
-It is therefore necessary to implement preventive measures in animal husbandry, particularly with regard to animal nutrition and housing.
+It is therefore necessary to learn to recognize the signs of heat stress in cattle and other animals and to implement preventive measures in animal husbandry, particularly with regard to the feeding and housing of animals.

 Which animals are affected by heat stress?